 But you’ve been told you should be doing it?
 Wha?
 Who should you believe?

-Yep, I’ve set up auto DMs myself in the past.
+Yep, I myself have set up auto DMs on Twitter in the past.
 Why?
 I read some advice somewhere online that made me think it was a good idea.

 Where did I get that advice from?
 Probably a company that provides auto DM services.
 Makes sense, right?

 Why did I stop?
 I got very, very little engagement back from those messages, and I would guess it’s because I just came across like every other bod who uses bots.

 I’ve even read that they’re not all bad, as they provide an opportunity to start a conversation with someone who might not yet be following you back.
 But wait – that person’s sent an automated message because they don’t want to start a conversation themselves.
 They’re probably too busy, or most likely, they don’t check their DMs because they’re also swamped with auto DMs as well.

 Adding a “mistake” to look more human?
 Don’t bother.

 There must be some diabolical mind behind that automated message service that, right at the end, purposefully misspells “week” as “qeek”.
 Then, instantly, it sends a follow up message that says “week*, not qeek, oops“.